Sandwip Upazila: Education

 In total, the Upazila has 149 state primary schools, one junior high school, 4 colleges, 1 girls college, 19 kindergartens and 3 girls high schools.
 There are 9 dakhil madrasas, 3 alim madrasas, 3 fazil madrasas and four Kamil madrasas.
 Notable madrasas include the Bashiria Ahmadia Alhaj Abu Bakar Sidiqque Fazil Madrasa, founded in 1902, and the Kashgar Islamia Fazil Madrasa which was founded in 1929.
 The upazila has a literacy rate of 51.5%.

 Facilities

 The upazila is home to 10 orphanages, including one governmental orphanage.
-It also has 295 mosques which serve the majority Sunni Muslim population that inhabit the sub-district.
-Some notable mosques include the Shahabanu Mosque, Faqir Shah mosque, the Sandwip Town Jame Mosque, Sandwip Town Bazar Mosque and the Abdul Ghani Chowdhury Mosque.
-There are 32 haat bazaars and two canals.
-26 post offices and 10 banks can also be found here.
+It has 295 mosques which serve the majority Sunni Muslim population of the sub-district.
+Notable mosques include Shahabanu Mosque, Faqir Shah Mosque, Sandwip Town Jame Mosque, Sandwip Town Bazar Mosque, and the Abdul Ghani Chowdhury Mosque.
+There are 32 haat bazaars, two canals, 26 post offices, and 10 banks.